 As you work from home, what’s one thing work related that you hope to accomplish?

-We are not working exclusively from home yet but it is certainly where I am doing most of my work.
-I continue to focus on this year but I have spent a lot of the last couple of days working on scheduling for next year and even for the 2021-2022 school year.
+I have been continuing to focus on this year but I have spent a lot of the last couple of days working on scheduling for next year and even for the 2021-2022 school year.
 Normally time like this would be perfect to visit and call local businesses and discuss advertising and sponsorship options.
 With the current economic state, uncertainty, and so many others working from home I have chosen to focus on logistics.

 As you work from home, what’s one thing non-work related that you hope to accomplish?